Leonorlyyy/P8130_final_project/P8130_final_project.md

 highest for undifferentiated, and then decreases in the order of poorly differentiated, moderately differentiated, and well differentiated.

-For the variables tumor size, regional node examined, and reginol node postive, we did not observe significant differences in the risk of death.
+For the variables tumor size, regional node examined, and regional node postive, we did not observe significant differences in the risk of death.